Loading…

 Six good stories cover most behavioral questions.
 Each story can be angled for multiple prompts - your "led a cross-functional launch" story answers questions about leadership, collaboration, pressure, and ambiguity.

 Static question lists aren't practice.
-Active practice means simulating the interview with real-time pressure.
+Active practice means simulating the interview with real-time pressure - out loud, on the clock, with someone or something pushing back.

 What to evaluate:

-Two full mock sessions for a critical interview is appropriate.
+Two full practice sessions for a critical interview is appropriate.
 More than three is usually diminishing returns.

 Phase 5: Day-Of Ritual (90 minutes before the interview)